safespring-community/utilities/README.md

 # utilities
-Scripts for migrating from v1 to v2
+Utilities for inteacting with Safesprings platform

-# migrate.sh
+# migrate_boot_volume_v1v2.sh
 First one needs to take a snapshot in the source platform of the instance that should be migrated.

 The script is run with two environment files as arguments: